shrutipandit707/K_Prototype/README.md

 ## General Information
 - Provide general information about your project here.

-We will be using Unsupervised Clustering K-Mode techniques for Online Retail Data.
+We will be using Unsupervised Clustering K-Prototype techniques for Blood Transfusion.

 - What is the background of your project?

-In this case study, we are attempting to solve a real world business problem using Unsupervised Clustering K-Mode techniques.
-The data is related with direct marketing campaigns of a Portuguese banking institution.
-The marketing campaigns were based on phone calls.
-Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.
+In this case study, we are attempting to solve a real world business problem using Unsupervised Clustering K-Prototype techniques.
+The data is related with Blood Transfusion.

 - Business Problem Statement:

-In this case study, we are attempting to solve a real world business problem using Unsupervised Clustering K-Mode techniques.
-The data is related with direct marketing campaigns of a Portuguese banking institution.
-The marketing campaigns were based on phone calls.
-Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.
+In this case study, we are attempting to solve a real world business problem using Unsupervised Clustering K-Prototype techniques.
+The data is related with Blood Transfusion.

 - What is the dataset that is being used?